hristost/CPSC490-SemanticSelections-Implementation/README.md

 ### Using the trackpad

-- Hold down the Command key
-- Move the cursor to move selection
-- Pinch out to expand selection, pinch in to shrink
+- With two fingers, pinch out to expand selection, pinch in to shrink